-Personal Austerity: 12 Ways to Radically Cut Your Expenses
+Personal Austerity: 12 Ways to Radically Cut Expenses

-If so, then maybe it’s time to take a good hard look at your personal finances and enact a personal austerity plan.
+If so, then maybe it’s time to take a good hard look at your finances and enact a personal austerity plan to radically cut expenses.
 Most people would be surprised at the changes that can be made when they rethink the definition of the word “necessities”.

 aus·tere[aw-steer]adjective1.severe in manner or appearance; uncompromising; strict; forbidding.2.rigorously self-disciplined and severely moral; ascetic; abstinent3.grave; sober; solemn; serious.4.without excess, luxury, or ease; limited; severe.5.severely simple; without ornament ; lacking softness; hard